dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Block Blob Access Tiers.md

 ---
-title: Access & Performance Tiers
+title: Block Blob Access Tiers
 tags: [azure, cloud, storage]
 ---

-## Access Tiers
+The default Access Tier used by Blobs is configured at the Storage Account Level
+The Archive Tier can only be configured at the Blob Level

 ### Hot